 Next up is rinsing.
 Again, gently spray water on the top of your dog’s head.
 You’ll work your way down this time, getting rid of all the soap on your dog’s body.
 Once you feel comfortable that the soap is mostly gone, you can rinse the dog down again to ensure that there’s no skin-irritating shampoo that’s been missed.

 Finally, make sure you dry your dog off.
 Start by patting your dog down with a towel, then let your dog shake off all the excess moisture.
-Don’t be surprised if your dog gets the zoomies.
+Don’t be surprised if your dog starts running around like a lunatic – drying off after a bath is one of the common reasons why dogs get the zoomies.

 Other Ways to Clean Your Dog